google/lmctfy/README.md

 # lmctfy - Let Me Contain That For You

-lmctfy (pronounced *lem-kut-fee*) is the open source version of [Google](http://google.com)’s container stack, which provides Linux application containers.
+lmctfy (pronounced *l-m-c-t-fi*) is the open source version of [Google](http://google.com)’s container stack, which provides Linux application containers.
 These containers allow for the isolation of resources used by multiple applications running on a single machine.
 This gives the applications the impression of running exclusively on a machine.
 The applications may be container-aware and thus be able to create and manage their own subcontainers.

 The project aims to provide the container abstraction through a high-level API built around user intent.
 The containers created are themselves container-aware within the hierarchy and can be delegated to be managed by other user agents.